-- 3. Adjust volume control to desired lisening level. - 4.
+- 1. Push on/off selector button in and radio/ tape selector button out. - 2.
+Insert the 8 track cartridge into the tape slot (dial scale will open inward); insert cartridge open end first, label side up, until it is firmly seated in mechanism. - 3.
+Adjust volume control to desired listening level. - 4.
 Adjust tone control for desired bass or treble response.
 Adjust balance control for desired sound level between speakers. - 5.
 To change programs, push the manual program selector.
 Each time the selector is pushed and released, the next program will play.
-Programs will play in succession (change automatically), and continuously, if manual selector is not pushed.
+Programs will play in succession

+- (change automatically), and continuously, if manual selector is not pushed.
 The tape program indicator lights will light indicating which program is being played. - 6.
 To turn tape player off, remove cartridge from tape slot, push the on/off selector off (button out).
 Never leave a cartridge in the tape slot when player is not in use.
 Store tapes in a cool area with open end down.
 Protect tapes from dust and direct sunlight.